janvanzeghbroeck/Seeing-Taste/README.md

 For New Belgium, having a consistent high quality tasting craft beer product is important.
 The complex flavors consumers love can vary unexpectedly, and accurately tasting the product can be challenging.
 Seeing Taste uses unsupervised learning to cluster tasting data to identify which taster is trustworthy, who has a bias, and who has a specialized pallet - all for the sake of making great craft beer.

+Having a good tasting team helps ensure a consistent and quality product, using Seeing Taste ensures a consistent and quality tasting team.

 <img src="figures/break_line.png" width=100% height=100%/>

 ## Table of Contents